Bandwidth Monitoring 101

 - Gives you overall data regarding network use.
 Flows-exporting devices can tell you the source, destination, protocol, and volume of traffic – giving you a more complete picture of network performance.

-What should I look for in a tool?
+What should I look for in a bandwidth monitoring tool?

 If you’re constantly wondering why the internet is slow or access to specific servers or applications is slow, a bandwidth monitoring tool can capture and monitor that information.
 Make sure you find one that: